fau-masters-collected-works-cgarbin/decision-threshold-effect-on-accuracy/README.md

 _"We achieved 99.9% accuracy on [some task here]"_ means nothing if it's not accompanied by a detailed description of what a "correct prediction" is for the model.

+## ROC as a better alternative to accuracy

+A better alternative to _accuracy_ is the [receiver operating characteristic (ROC) curve](https://en.wikipedia.org/wiki/Receiver_operating_characteristic) (for a simpler introduction, see [this page](https://developers.google.com/machine-learning/crash-course/classification/roc-and-auc)).
+The ROC curve shows, at a glance, how a model behaves with different thresholds.

+Every scientific paper that describes a model should publish the ROC curve.
+Papers that publish only the accuracy for the model, and especially papers that publish the accuracy without specifying the threshold, are, at best, incomplete.
+At worst, they were written by uninformed machine learning novices.

 ## Running the example

 If you want to try the example on your own: